jksinfo@jks.edu.sa 920004094

 4. Tips to Avoid Disappointments!

 b.
 AVOID PANIC!!
 Do not wait until the last minute to complete your college application.
-Work on your college essay, portfolio, and the collection of your letters of recommendation, etc. early and have them ready ahead of time.
+Start working on your college essay, portfolio, and gathering letters of recommendation early so that you have everything ready ahead of time.

 c.
 GET ORGANIZED!!
-Different colleges have varying admissions requirements.
-Create a table of some sort to help you keep track of what you need to send to which college.
+Different colleges have different admissions requirements.
+Create a table or some kind of system to help you keep track of what documents you need to send to each college.

 d.
 MEET THE DEADLINES!!
 COLLEGE DEADLINES ARE NON-NEGOTIABLE!!
-You have worked hard, kept up your grades, participated, and done all the research your College Counselor has asked you to do… The last thing you want to do is to ruin your chances of acceptance because of a missed deadline!
+You have worked hard, maintained good grades, and followed the guidance of your college counselor.
+The last thing you want is to jeopardize your chances of acceptance due to a missed deadline.